deislabs/mystikos/doc/PythonSupport.md

 ## Known Limitations
 ### Standard library
 To get a rough idea of whether your Python application can be run in Mystikos, you can take a look at our recorded CPython test failures on [v3.8.11](../tests/cpython-tests/test_config_v3.8.11/tests.failed) and [v3.9.7](../tests/cpython-tests/test_config_v3.9.7/tests.failed).
-Here are several noteworthy modules we either won't support or haven't implemented yet:
+Here are several noteworthy modules we either won't support or haven't supported yet:
 - `os`
   - `os.fork` - fork is not supported in Mystikos
   - `os.spawn*` - please note that `os.posix_spawn` IS supported